opensafely/documentation/docs/contracts-intro.md

 ## Common and Custom Contracts

-Data backends that are accessible via OpenSAFELY provide data tables.
+Data backends that are accessible via OpenSAFELY provide *data tables* that can be referenced in *dataset definitions*.
 Each data table accessible via OpenSAFELY satisfies an OpenSAFELY Contract.

 There are two types of Contract: